-Eaves saw Shannon’s feet sticking out of the bunk so he tried to tickle his feet, but there were no response at all.
-The sound man tried to wake him up by calling out his name and shaking him but he knew something was wrong.
+Eaves saw Shannon’s feet sticking out of the bunk so he tried to tickle his feet, but there was no response at all.
+He then tried to wake him up by calling out his name and shaking him but he knew something was wrong.
 He screamed for the bus driver to call an ambulance while the tour manager tried CPR on him.

 When the ambulance arrived they announced that Shannon Hoon was dead at the age of 28 due to cocaine overdose.
 Some reports say he died while their tour bus was parked in a lot on St. Charles Ave. in the Central Business District but Lt.
 Defillo of the New Orleans Police Department told LAUNCH magazine that Shannon Hoon had been asleep on the bus with two sound engineers when the bus pulled up to the venue Tipitina’s in preparation for that night’s performance.
 This photo below claims to be the last photo of Hoon alive.
 It was taken the day before his death as he is ironically in front of the tour bus.